pesalerno/Chimanta-genomics/README.md

 Genotyping
 -------

-After a running a few iterations using different combinations of parameters -m, -n, and M, we used the following code for our final genotyping:
+After exploring our dataset by running a few combinations of parameters -m, -n, and M, we used the following code for our final genotyping:

-       GET DENOVO CODE FOR BOTH SPECIES

-Which resulted in mostly stable numbers of SNPs and
+       denovo_map.pl -T 8 -m 2 -M 3 -n 2 -S -b 2 -o ./output-folder/ -s ./sequence_1.fq \

 _________